-In recent years, the humble notepad, pencil case and pen have transformed.
-Stationery has experienced an extreme makeover.
+In recent years, the humble notepad, pencil case and pen have experienced an extreme makeover.

 I recently worked with a teenager girl who used a bright pink pen with a big diamond on top to take notes.
 This pen even had its very own feather bower.

 Another student had a pencil case covered with a picture of a big fat pug dog.
 Pencil cases with multiple zips and pockets seem to be all the rage too.

 Now I love stationery.
 But it’s the designer, overpriced and over-the-top stationery that I’ve started to question.